Sumeet011/AI-Voice-Interview-Platform/README.md

 # PrepWise

 A full-stack Voice interview platform leveraging AI to generate and conduct coding interviews.
-The project includes a Node.js backend, a React frontend, and an optional Python script for additional processing.
+The project includes a Node.js backend, a React frontend, and an Python script for additional processing.

 ## 🚀 Features
 - **User Authentication:** Secure sign-up and login for personalized access.